Tofu (reahl-tofu)¶

 Scope¶

-s live only for the duration of a single test.
+Most Fixtures live only for the duration of a single test.
 To deal with resources that are expensive to set up and

-be set up only once, and be torn down only after all tests have run.
+tear down, you can make a Fixture be set up only once, and be torn down only after all tests have run.
 Decorate the

-with the scope
+Fixture with the scope decorator:

 @scope('session')